Estimating Racial Disparities When Race is Not Observed: The Proposed Methodology

 The posterior in Equation \eqref{eq:posterior} contains the high-dimensional discrete nuisance parameter \(\vb R\), which poses a challenge for computation.
 We suggest two approaches for handling \(\vb R\), one suited to small sample sizes, and one suited to large sample sizes.
+We also discuss uncertainty quantification for conjugate complete-data models.